grishick/pydantic-airtable/docs/guide/models.md

 # Models

-Learn how to define and use Pydantic models with AirTable integration.
+Learn how to define and use Pydantic models with Airtable integration.

 ---

 ## Basic Model Definition

-The `@airtable_model` decorator transforms any Pydantic `BaseModel` into an AirTable-connected model:
+The `@airtable_model` decorator transforms any Pydantic `BaseModel` into an Airtable-connected model:

 ```python
 from pydantic_airtable import airtable_model, configure_from_env